 Leila started her career in an advertising agency in 2004, before moving to local government in social marketing and internal communications.

-After this, Leila joined Nottinghamshire Police as Head of Marketing, and then moving on to the Confetti Media Group in 2012 where she managed a portfolio of six creative businesses, including the launch of Notts TV in 2015.
+After this, Leila joined Nottinghamshire Police as Head of Marketing, moving on to the Confetti Media Group in 2012 where she managed a portfolio of six creative businesses, including the launch of Notts TV in 2015.